Documentation Home

 • The donor (an existing group member) and the recipient (the joining member) must have the clone plugin installed and active.
 For instructions to do this, see Section 7.6.7.1, “Installing the Clone Plugin” .

-• The donor and the recipient must run on the same operating system, and must have the same MySQL Server version series.
+• The donor and the recipient must run on the same operating system, and must use the same MySQL Server release series.
 Cloning is therefore not suitable for groups where members run different minor MySQL Server versions, such as MySQL 8.0 and 8.4.

-Before MySQL 8.0.37, cloning required that donors and recipients be the same point release and this restriction still applies if either donor or recipient are MySQL 8.0.36 or earlier.
+Prior to MySQL 8.0.37, cloning required that donors and recipients used the same point release; this restriction still applies if the donor, recipient, or both use MySQL 8.0.36 or earlier.

 • The donor and the recipient must have the Group Replication plugin installed and active, and any other plugins that are active on the donor (such as a keyring plugin) must also be active on the recipient.